mlpack/blog/doc/tutorials/Lozhnikov2016Week10.md

+@brief Implementation of tree types - Week 10
+@author Mikhail Lozhnikov
-Title: Implementation of tree types : Week 10
+@page Lozhnikov2016WeekTen Implementation of tree types - Week 10
-Date: 2016-08-03 17:15:00
+@date 2016-08-03 17:15:00

-Tags: gsoc, space trees, UB-tree
-Author: Mikhail Lozhnikov
+@section Lozhnikov2016WeekTen Implementation of tree types - Week 10

 Last week I have been working on the universal B tree.
 I finished the implementation of the bound and wrote a series of tests.